Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 ### Autocovariance and Cross-covariance <a id="Autocovariance-and-Cross-covariance"></a>

-In [chapter 3](../03), we defined and applied the autocovariance to a single time series and found that this measure helped reveal dependent structure in the data.
+In [notebook 3](../03), we defined and applied the autocovariance to a single time series and found that this measure helped reveal dependent structure in the data.
 We could, of course, apply the autocovariance to each ECoG time series considered here.
 Let’s do so, with a small update to the autocovariance formula that utilizes the trial structure of these data.
 We define the trial-averaged autocovariance as,

 <span id="eq:ac" title="trial-averaged autocovariance"></span>